 - Payments to approved claimants: Remaining settlement funds

-If the total amount of valid claims and approved fees and costs is less than $10.5 million, the remaining funds will be returned to Kaiser.
-Any funds from uncashed settlement checks will also be returned to Kaiser.
+If the total amount of valid claims and approved fees and costs is less than $10.5 million, the settlement administrator will return the remaining funds to Kaiser.
+It will also return any funds from uncashed settlement checks to Kaiser.

 Important dates